A new Kew Recreation Centre

 Currently, our general waste bins destined for landfill contain around 46 per cent food organics.

-We’ve committed to reducing the amount of waste going to landfill, and to do this have invested in the implementation of a Food Organics and Green Organics waste service (commonly known as FOGO).
+We’ve committed to reducing the amount of waste going to landfill, and to do this have invested in the implementation of a Food Organics and Garden Organics waste service (commonly known as FOGO).

 The service enables you put your garden waste and all food waste in the same bin, which is collected as part of Council’s kerbside collection service.
 This waste stream is then processed and turned into soil conditioning products like soil enhancers, mulch or sustainable fertiliser substitutes.
 This will be a Boroondara-wide initiative for properties that currently use Council’s kerbside collection service.